axodotdev/cargo-dist/book/src/reference/config.md

 Also note that for legacy reasons a tarball is expected to have all the contents nested under a root dir with the same name as the tarball (sans extension), while zips are expected to have all the files directly in the root (installers pass `--strip-components=1` to tar when extracting).

+### cache-builds

+> since 0.18.0

+Example: `cache-builds = true`

+Determines whether CI will try to cache work between builds.
+Defaults false.

+This is unlikely to be productive because for safety the cache agressively invalidates based on things like "Cargo.toml or Cargo.lock changed", and a noop cache run can randomly take over 2 minutes.

+The cases where it *can* be productive are when using a `release-branch` or `pr-run-mode = upload`.

 ### cargo-dist-version

 > since 0.0.3